alstat/Bagyo.jl/docs/src/vis.md

 !!! info "Note"
     The code `get(BestTrack, :jma)` downloads the JMA Best Track data from the JMA website.
 Once downloaded, succeeding run will skip this.
 !!! info "Note"
-    First time plot of the target country, in this case, the Philippines (specified by `PHL()` in the `plot` function), downloads the polygon for this country.
+    First time plotting of the target country, in this case the Philippines (specified by `PHL()` in the `plot` function), downloads the polygon for the input country.
 Once downloaded, succeeding run will skip this.

-We added extra theming from the plot above.
+We added extra theming to the plot above.

 ## Multiple Climate Regions
-The example above shows us examples of highlighting one specific country's climate of interest.
 The following illustrates how to highlight or plot multiple countries' climate regions, these regions correspond to the following countries: Japan, Philippines, Thailand, Taiwan and Vietnam, respectively.
 ```@example abc
 using Bagyo
 using Colors